-We can build We understand knowledge and We are creative We are resilient ourselves and skills each Other children to have competency in the basic skills of reading, writing, maths and communication to underpin their learning, give them access to the broader curriculum and build their We want our children to be creative in their thinking so that they use their knowledge and skills to solve problems and create new knowledge, skills, thoughts and objects which give them enjoyment and inspire them to take their learning further.
+We can build We understand knowledge and We are creative We are resilient ourselves and skills each Other We strive for all of our children to have competency in the basic skills of reading, writing, maths and communication to underpin their learning, give them access to the broader curriculum and build their confidence as learners.
+We want our children to know more, remember more and be able to do more as a result of every learning experience across the curriculum.
+We want our children to be creative in their thinking so that they use their knowledge and skills to solve problems and create new knowledge, skills, thoughts and objects which give them enjoyment and inspire them to take their learning further.
 We need our children to develop independence and resilience so that they are able to grow as thinkers and learners.
 We aim for our children to develop empathy, awareness, respect and tolerance in-keeping with the school's No Outsiders values.
 We also want all of our children to understand themselves and be ready for the next steps in their education and the wider world.
 What does th is look like?
-Achieve well in reading, Reflect, adapt and develop Bounce back and try again.
-Listen to others. writing and communication, ideas.
+Achieve well in reading, writing and communication, including being at the age related expectation in early reading and phonics.
+Can build on previous learning.
+Can access new learning experiences.
+Value and enjoy success in the core subjects.
+Choose reading and use reading effectively.
+Apply maths, reading, writing and communication across the curriculum.
+Reflect, adapt and develop ideas.
+Explore concepts.
+Make links across the curriculum.
+Ask questions and are curious.
+Use initiative.
+Hypothesise and generate ideas Communicate learning.
+Direct own learning through range of skills.
+Can argue and use evidence.
+Bounce back and try again.
 Try new things and take risks.
-Can work in a group and including being at the age Explore concepts.
-Manage their own things, cooperate with others. related expectation in early Make links across the time and learning as Assess own success and reading and phonics. curriculum. appropriate. learning.
-Can build on previous Ask questions and are Engage with extra-curricular Take turns and are patient. learning. curious. activities.
-Use manners and are polite Can access new learning Use initiative.
-Solve problems through in interactions with experiences.
-Hypothesise and generate perseverance. everyone.
-Value and enjoy success in ideas Work towards a goal.
-Can manage emotions and the core subjects.
-Communicate learning. support others.
-Choose reading and use Direct own learning through Show respect. reading effectively. range of skills.
-Are kind and begin to show Apply maths, reading, writing Can argue and use evidence. compassion. and communication across Can follow the Golden Rules. the curriculum.
+Manage their own things, time and learning as appropriate.
+Engage with extra-curricular activities.
+Solve problems through perseverance.
+Work towards a goal.
+Listen to others.
+Can work in a group and cooperate with others.
+Assess own success and learning.
+Take turns and are patient.
+Use manners and are polite in interactions with everyone.
+Can manage emotions and support others.
+Show respect.
+Are kind and begin to show compassion.
+Can follow the Golden Rules.
 Can express themselves.